scattervideo/MarineBatteryMonitor/README.md

 * Include GPS and motion detection for theft alerts
 * Expand to multi-battery setups (start + house banks)
 * Create dashboard Lovelace card for battery visualization
+* Add Lora or cell data to replace WiFi

 ---